-Cash and Cash Equivalents: Cash and cash equivalents consist primarily of cash management accounts and short-term, highly liquid investments with a maturity of three months or less when purchased, excluding cash equivalent funds held in the Foundation's investment portfolio.
+Cash and cash equivalents: Cash and cash equivalents consist primarily of cash management accounts and short-term, highly liquid investments with a maturity of three months or less when purchased, excluding cash equivalent funds held in the Foundation's investment portfolio.

-Concentration of Credit Risk: The Foundation maintains cash in bank deposit accounts which, at times, may exceed federally insured limits of \$250,000.
+Concentration of credit risk: The Foundation maintains cash in bank deposit accounts which, at times, may exceed federally insured limits of \$250,000.
 Checking account balances in excess of federally insured limits are regularly swept into an account that is secured by a mutual fund that invests primarily in government securities.
 The Foundation has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk on cash or cash equivalents.

-In 2014 and 2013, there were no significant concentrations of contributions.
-Contributions receivable reflected in the statements of financial position are primarily due from two donors representing 96% and 99% of gross contributions receivable at June 30, 2014 and 2013, respectively.
+In 2015 and 2014, there were two significant concentrations of contributions which comprised 19 percent and 21 percent, respectively, of total contributions.
+Contributions receivable reflected in the statements of financial position are primarily due from two donors representing 98 percent and 96 percent of gross contributions receivable at June 30, 2015 and 2014, respectively.

-Promises to Give: Unconditional promises to give are recognized as revenues or gains in the period received and as assets, decreases of liabilities, or expenses depending on the form of the benefits.
-Contributions receivable as of June 30, 2014 are expected to be received as follows:
+Promises to give: Unconditional promises to give are recognized as revenues or gains in the period received or unconditionally promised.
+Contributions receivable as of June 30, 2015 are expected to be received as follows:

-Less than one year \$ 849,555
+Less than one year \$ 538,830

-One year to five years, net of discount of \$24,798 1,812,242
+One year to five years, net of discount of \$25,587 1,593,734

-\$ 2,661,797
+\$ 2,132,564

-Promises to give, which are due in more than one year, are discounted at 2% and 1%, respectively, which represent the estimated risk free rate at June 30, 2014 and 2013.
+Promises to give, which are due in more than one year, are discounted at 2 percent, which represent the estimated risk free rate at June 30, 2015 and 2014.

-Promises to Give--Continued: The Foundation considers contributions receivable to be unrestricted support available to support current operations and, as a result, reports these balances as a component of unrestricted net assets.
+The Foundation considers contributions receivable to be unrestricted support available to support current operations and, as a result, reports these balances as a component of unrestricted net assets.

 Conditional promises to give are recognized only when the conditions on which they depend are substantially met and the promises become unconditional.
 An allowance for uncollectible receivables is provided based on management's judgment including factors such as prior collections, history, type of contribution, and nature of the activity.
-No allowance has been recorded as of June 30, 2014 or 2013.
+No allowance has been recorded as of June 30, 2015 or 2014.

-Grants and Program Services: Grants and program services represent amounts awarded to various recipients in accordance with the Foundation's mission.
+Grants and program services: Grants and program services represent amounts awarded to various recipients in accordance with the Foundation's mission.
 Grants payable consist of unconditional amounts awarded, but not paid, to recipients.
-All amounts included in liabilities as of June 30, 2014, are expected to be paid as follows:
+All amounts included in liabilities as of June 30, 2015, are expected to be paid as follows:

-Less than one year \$ 1,634,600
+Less than one year \$ 1,572,721

-One year to five years, net of discount of \$30,297 2,760,953
+One year to five years, net of discount of \$34,191 2,476,063

-\$ 4,395,553
+\$ 4,048,784

-Grants payable, which are due in more than one year, are discounted at 2% and 1%, respectively, which represent the estimated risk free rate at June 30, 2014 and 2013.
+Grants payable, which are due in more than one year, are discounted at 2 percent, which represent the estimated risk free rate at June 30, 2015 and 2014.